rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection/README.md

   <img src="https://github.com/rahulmadanraju/Metaheuristic-Optimizer-for-Feature-Selection/blob/master/7.Images/2.png", width = 40% />
   <p>

 From the image we can differentiate the bad feature from the good feature.
+The relative points of the feature Parabolic-fit B for all sensors lie on above the there.
+Therefore, it becomes difficult to differentiate the contribution of values from the sensors.